Isn’t it strange how sometimes intense happiness can come out of sad situations?

 My mind goes back many years, to when I was a teenager and a bit green around the ears, so to speak….

-One evening a tramp asked me for some money to buy food… and I gave him some.
+One evening a homeless chap asked me for some money to buy food… and I gave him some.

 It was only later on, when I’d thought it through and had spoken with a few older people, that I realised the dreadful smell of alcohol on his breath meant the money wasn’t likely to be spent on food.